Fraud Awareness Tips: Learn How To Spot a Scam

 - Describe a "preferred" or "pre-approved" buyer or seller program.

 BuyHerePayHere.Autotrader.com doesn't guarantee or endorse transactions, and we don't have preferred or pre-approved buyers or sellers.
 We'll never encourage you to buy any particular vehicle listed on BuyHerePayHere.Autotrader.com or to sell your vehicle to any particular buyer.
-If you receive a suspicious email such as the ones described above, report it to us and to law enforcement.
+If you receive a suspicious email such as the ones described, report it to us and to law enforcement.

 We don't ask you for personal or financial information via email.